lightsighter/Weft/README.md

 can either be specified to Weft using the `-f` flag or as the last argument.

+    $ weft -f source.ptx -s -t 4
     $ weft source.ptx

 As part of its validation, Weft needs to know how many threads are in each CTA.
-For kernels with 1-D CTAs, Weft can infer this information if the `__launch_bounds__` annotation was given on the original kernel.
+For kernels with 1-D CTAs, Weft can infer this information if the `__launch_bounds__` annotation was given on the CUDA original kernel.
 However, if this declaration did not exits on the original source kernel, then it must be explicitly specified using the `-n` flag.
-As an example, our `saxpy_single.cu` source file contains has no `__launch_bounds__` declaration on its kernel, therefore we must tell Weft that the kernel requires CTAs contain 320 threads.
+As an example, our `saxpy_single.cu` source file contains no `__launch_bounds__` declaration on its kernel, therefore we must tell Weft that the kernel requires CTAs containing 320 threads.

     $ weft -n 320 saxpy_single.ptx